cegredev/josi/README.md

 ## Support

-Feel free to open an issue, I'm happy to help!
+Take a look at the [documentation](https://javadoc.io/doc/io.github.cegredev/josi) or feel free to open an issue, I'm happy to help!

 ## License